Error: Failed to create feature class. DBMS table not found [database.user.fcname]

 See the link in the Related Information Section below for a white paper with more information.

-Please ensure that all new users have the same default schema name as their username within each database.
+Ensure that all new users have the same default schema name as their username within each database.

 The following example is a screenshot of the log-in properties under the User mapping page in SQL Server Management Studio.
 This illustrates how the default schema name can be set when adding a login as a user within a particular database.
 Default schemas must be set for all users within each database.